Viewing public RFDs.

 As part of the self-service update work, we introduced a distinction between lockstep and versioned APIs.
 For the purpose of this RFD, we’re focused on versioned APIs.

-Versioned API
+Versioned APIs

 For example, the Sled Agent API is a versioned API, since a newer version of Sled Agent might have older versions of Nexus and other system components as clients.
-The Dropshot API manager stores each version of the Sled Agent API as a separate JSON file, and also manages a latest symlink pointing to the latest version.
+The Dropshot API manager stores each version of the Sled Agent API as a separate JSON file, and manages a latest symlink pointing to the latest version.

 % tree openapi/sled-agent